 If the argument isn't modified by the function, or if the caller shouldn't

-modify the returned information, the const
+modify the returned information, the const keyword should be

 used.
 Consider the following example: